HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.12/HW_CH011.12.cd.md

 ***Answer:***

 In order for 2SLS estimation process to be reliable the null hypothesis $H_0:\pi_5=0$ and $H_0:\pi_6=0$ must produce a large F-statistic value, greater than 10.
-This ensures that the two variables in the supply equation that are not in the demand equation do substantially shift supply relative to demand, making demand identified.